nf-core/tools/nf_core/pipeline-template/{{cookiecutter.pipeline_slug}}/docs/configuration/adding_your_own.md

 ### Singularity image
 Many HPC environments are not able to run Docker due to security issues.
 [Singularity](http://singularity.lbl.gov/) is a tool designed to run on such HPC systems which is very similar to Docker.
 Even better, it can use create images directly from dockerhub.

-To use the singularity image for a single run, use `-with-singularity 'docker://nf-core/{{ cookiecutter.pipeline_name }}'`.
-This will download the docker container from dockerhub and create a singularity image for you dynamically.
+To use the singularity image for a single run, use `-with-singularity 'shub://nf-core/{{ cookiecutter.pipeline_name }}'`.
+This will download the Singularity container from Singularity Hub.

 To specify singularity usage in your pipeline config file, add the following: